 Advanced Level 4, 5, & 6 - This class is generally for high school students and older that have had a least 6 years of training in the type of dance of their choice.
 Sometimes students that work very hard and progress quickly may be asked to join this class earlier.
 Advanced classes are extremely difficult and require a lot of focus.
 Students will receive their solo in their senior year of high school.
 You must be recommended for this level.

-3 Year Old - This is a 45min. long class that consists of pre-ballet, tap, and acrobatics.
+2 1/2 to 3 Year Old - This is a 45min. long class that consists of pre-ballet, tap, and acrobatics.
 The children are taught basic ballet and tap steps all while exploring their structured classroom and having fun.
 Different acrobatic moves are taught to increase strength, coordination, and motor skills.
-Must be 3 by October 1st.
+Must be 2 1/2 by Oct.
+1.

-4 Year Old & Kindergarten & 1st Grade - These are hour long classes and consist of pre-ballet, tap, and acrobatics.
+4 Year Old & Kindergarten - These are hour long classes and consist of pre-ballet, tap, and acrobatics.
 They learn ballet vocabulary, coordination, musicality, rhythm and spatial awareness all while having fun.

 Ballet – Students will focus on building the strength, flexibility, and control needed to execute ballet moves.
 Each class will emphasize barre exercises and may also include a combination of center floor work and across-the-floor combinations.
 They will learn vocabulary, rhythm, musicality, coordination, memorization, grace, poise, and performance quality.